joemoose/psiops/docs/index.md

 You can spend your *momentum* to receive bonuses or resist incoming consequences.

+!!! note

 	Note that when you spend *momentum* on a roll, that roll can’t, in turn, generate *momentum*.

 **ASSIST**: Consume 1 point of *momentum* to add *advantage* to an ally’s *action roll*.
 Doing this also exposes your character to the same risks.